7 Psychology Books Like Maybe You Should Talk To Someone

 1. 12 Rules for Life: An Antidote to Chaos / Maps of Meaning: The Architecture of Belief

 Jordan Peterson writes about the 12 main rules he has of life.
 I like it so much because Peterson is a well-educated, curious, and caring man.
 He has done academic work, is trained as a behaviorist, and has done a lot of scientific and statistical stuff.
 But at the same time, he’s very interested in existential philosophers and Russian literature.
-So it’s a breath of fresh air to see a psychologist stick to psychology and take wisdom from other places.
+So, seeing a psychologist stick to psychology and take wisdom from other places is fresh air.

-The biggest criticism is that academic philosophers or academic theology theologians find that his interpretations of things are off.
+The biggest criticism is that academic philosophers or theologians find their interpretations of things are off.
 Some things work, and there are metaphors that we use that aren’t necessarily based on evidence.
 The first few chapters of this book were good enough, but they slowed down.
-Although the author does touch on Buddhism and other Eastern philosophies, it is ultimately very Eurocentric and very focused on Christianity.
+Although the author touches on Buddhism and other Eastern philosophies, it is ultimately very Eurocentric and focused on Christianity.

 Author: Jordan B. Peterson